gcc-mirror/gcc/gcc/config/sh/sync.md

 ;; For correct operation the atomic sequences must not be rewound after ;; they have passed the write-back instruction.
 ;;
-;; The current implementation is limited to QImode, HImode and SImode ;; atomic operations.
+;; The current atomic support is limited to QImode, HImode and SImode ;; atomic operations.
 DImode operations could also be implemented but ;; would require some ABI modifications to support multiple-instruction ;; write-back.
 This is because SH1/SH2/SH3/SH4 does not have a DImode ;; store instruction.
 DImode stores must be split into two SImode stores.
 ;;
-;; For some operations it would be possible to use insns with an immediate ;; operand such as add #imm,Rn.
-However, since the original value before ;; the operation also needs to be available, this is not so handy.
+;; On single-core SH4A CPUs software atomic aware interrupt / exception code ;; is actually compatible with user code that utilizes hardware atomics.
+;; Since SImode hardware atomic sequences are more compact on SH4A they are ;; always used, regardless of the selected atomic mode.

 (define_c_enum "unspec" [
   UNSPEC_ATOMIC